smohiudd/smohiudd.github.io/_posts/2025-09-22-place-pulse-ranking.markdown

 </style>

-### Using crowd-sourced comparisons of Google Street View images, I explored how people perceive safety in urban environments.
+### Using crowd-sourced comparisons of street view images, I explored how people perceive safety in urban environments.
 By combining a large dataset with modern computer vision techniques, I trained a model that can rank streets based on how safe they appear.
 <!--more-->